eddiedunn/pywhisper-dictation/README.md

 - Copy to Clipboard: Copy the text to the clipboard.
 Intended to be used if you need to edit transcription manually.
 - Reset: Clear the textbox and delete the recorded audio file.

 3. Choose a whisper model from the dropdown menu.
-Default is `small.en`
+Default is `small.en`.
+See whisper link above for more information about the different models.

 ### Keyboard Shortcuts